How to Stop Dog Barking: Tips and Tricks for a Peaceful Home

 plenty of toys, walks, and quality time spent with you and your family.

 A bored dog will bark much more than a dog who is active and happy.
+And puppies need much more mental and physical stimulation than you think.

 your dog at an early age to ensure he gets used to a wide variety of